chef-boneyard/chef-web-docs-2016/chef_master/source/community_contributions.rst

 * Changes in build or installation scripts;
 * Re-ordering of objects or subroutines within a source file (such as alphabetizing routines);
 * Moving source files from one directory or package to another, with no changes in code;
-* Breaking a source file into multiple source files, or consolidating multiple source files into one source file, with no change in code behaviour;
+* Breaking a source file into multiple source files, or consolidating multiple source files into one source file, with no change in code behavior;
 * Changes to words or phrases isolated from their context;
 * Changes to typeface.